 Sending email, while seemingly simple, has a lot going on behind the scenes and is not something to be taken lightly.
 While it is technically possible to run email through your own server and do all of these things yourself, it’s not something that any reasonable person would want to keep up with.
 Using a transactional email service like Amazon SES will save you the time and hassle of worrying about every small detail, and will ultimately be more secure in the long run.

 We’re working on something that’s going to make it easier to get yourself set up with a dedicated email service (Amazon SES) and WordPress so you can avoid some of these headaches in the future.
-If you’re on our interest list, you’ll be the first to hear more about it.
+(Edit: it’s since been released!
+Check it out here.

 Have you tried running your own mail server before?
 What made you give up and use a dedicated email service?
 Let us know in the comments.